 Hiring managers use certificates as verifiable evidence of up-to-date skills when resumes are noisy.
 Pearson VUE’s industry report shows organizations increasingly value certified employees and fund certification programs.

-Faster hiring and screening
+Faster hiring

 Salary and role mobility